adityastomar67/.dotfiles/README.md

 ▀  ▀    ▀▀▀ ▀▀▀ ▀▀▀ ▀▀▀
 ```

-A bunch of files that start with . and makes linux more awesome.
+A bunch of files that start with .(dot) and makes linux more awesome.

 - OS: [Archcraft Linux](https://archcraft.io/)
 - WM : [bspwm](https://wiki.archlinux.org/index.php/Bspwm)